nbd712/quartz-to-http/README.md

 # Quartz Protocol Converter

 ## Background
-This is intended to interface Everts Magnum server names with devices that do not natively.
+This is intended to interface Evertz Magnum server names with devices that do not natively.
 My use case is for a TSL/Wholer MADI audio monitor, but I'm sure it could be adapted for something else.

 ## To Run
 To run make sure you have superuser privliges.
 All you need to do is add your devices into the "devices" list in the correct format and it should work...hopefully.